 Whirling disease was first observed in the United States around 1958.
 The parasite was accidentally introduced in Colorado in the 1980s through imported trout from a private hatchery.
 It's now found in at least 20 states, including West Virginia, Pennsylvania, New York, Ohio, Michigan and most western states.

 Hatcheries - Eight of Colorado's state hatcheries have tested positive for whirling disease.
 In some cases, this has amounted to only two spores.
-(More than 4 million spores can fit on the head of a pin).
-Routine fish health sampling indicates diminishing infections at some sites, a result of measures to reduce or eliminate whirling decease in hatcheries.
+For reference, more than 4 million spores can fit on the head of a pin!
+Routine fish health sampling indicates diminishing infections at some sites, a result of measures to reduce or eliminate whirling disease in hatcheries.
 Many hatchery trout will carry few, if any, spores.
-But as a precaution, the Colorado Parks and Wildlife will consider these trout "positive" until repeated hatchery tests find no spores.
+As a precaution, the Colorado Parks and Wildlife will still consider these trout "positive" until repeated hatchery tests find no spores.
 Additional steps, including the installation of an ultraviolet system at the Roaring Judy Hatchery to kill spores that cause whirling disease, are underway.

-As a member of the Colorado Fish Health Board, the Colorado Parks and Wildlife is taking the lead on developing ways to insure that the state's aquatic habitat remains healthy.
-Through public awareness, research and continued fish health programs, the impact of the whirling disease parasite, and other pathogens, can be minimized or eliminated in many of the state's waters.
+As a member of the Colorado Fish Health Board, Colorado Parks and Wildlife is taking the lead on developing ways to ensure that the state's aquatic habitat remains healthy.
+Through public awareness, research and continued fish health programs, the impact of the whirling disease parasite and other pathogens can be minimized or eliminated in many of the state's waters.

 Clean: Remember that the tubifex worm can hold the whirling disease parasite.
 Thoroughly wash off any mud from vehicles, boats, trailers, anchors, axles, waders, boots, fishing equipment and anything that can hold the spores or mud-dwelling worms.